How to Install Minecraft on Linux?

 Minecraft Login

-Now that you have successfully set up Minecraft on your Linux system, you are good to go.
+Now that you have successfully set up this game on your Linux system, you are good to go!

 Minecraft Running

-Luckily, Minecraft also has its snap package available on the snap store.
+Luckily, Minecraft also has its package available on the snap store.

 You only need to have snapd installed on your system.
 For that, you can refer to official snapd documentation.

-If your system has snap installed, you just need to run the following command:
+If your system has snap installed (or If you are using Ubuntu Linux you can use Ubuntu Software GUI application), you just need to run the following in your Terminal window:

 sudo snap install mc-installer

-The above command will automatically download and install Minecraft on your system.
+This will automatically download and install the game on your system.

 All that left now is to set up your account to play Minecraft.